nearform/titus/docs/developers/README.md

 ### Frontend Package
 The frontend, __titus-frontend__, is a minimal app built on [create-react-app] and [react-router].

 We include [yup] for form validation, which powers the included auth components.
-React components are tested with [Enzyme].
+React components are tested with [Testing Library][testing-library].
 Because it runs with [webpack-dev-server], it supports hot rebuilding.

 The Titus frontend package consists of the following: